ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 The rollback pipeline contains the following stages:

-1. prod-rollback-start
+ * prod-rollback-start
-2. prod-setup
+ *  prod-setup
-3. prod-rollback-change-request
+ * prod-rollback-change-request
-4. prod-deployment
+ * prod-deployment
-5. prod-acceptance-tests
+ * prod-acceptance-tests
-6. prod-rollback-finish
+ * prod-rollback-finish

-A rollback pipeline run creates a new Change Request by using information from the provided Change Request against which the rollback is happening.
+A rollback pipeline run uses information from the specified rollback changed request to create a new change request.

 After deployment and acceptance testing, the pipeline reopens issues that are related to the previous rollback to reflect the current compliance status.
 Also, the candidate list of issues to be reopened after a rollback is captured as an attachment in the Change Request for further reference.
 Due dates, if there were any, remains unchanged from the original schedule.